Government Contract Stock Plays: Finding Them Before the Market Does

 Direct answerFederal contract awards are publicly announced (via SAM.gov and agency press releases) often before most retail investors notice - tracking new awards can surface stock moves earlier than waiting for news coverage to catch up.

-- For smaller companies, a single federal contract can materially change near-term revenue — defense, infrastructure, and healthcare contractors are the most common examples of contract-driven stock jumps.
+- For smaller companies, a single federal contract can materially change near-term revenue.
+Defense, infrastructure, and healthcare contractors are the most common examples of contract-driven stock jumps, precisely because a contract that size barely registers for a giant company but transforms a small one.

 - Contract award data lives in government procurement databases, not financial news feeds.
-By the time a move shows up in a headline, the initial reaction has often already happened.
+By the time a move shows up in a headline, the initial reaction has often already happened, and the easy part of the move is gone.

-- Contract size relative to the company's market cap (a $50M contract matters far more to a $200M company than a $50B one), and whether it's a one-time award or part of a multi-year program.
+- Contract size relative to the company's market cap (a $50M contract matters far more to a $200M company than a $50B one), and whether it's a one-time award or part of a multi-year program that keeps paying out.

 Why Contract Awards Move Stocks

-For smaller companies, a single federal contract can materially change near-term revenue — defense, infrastructure, and healthcare contractors are the most common examples of contract-driven stock jumps.
+For smaller companies, a single federal contract can materially change near-term revenue.
+Defense, infrastructure, and healthcare contractors are the most common examples of contract-driven stock jumps, precisely because a contract that size barely registers for a giant company but transforms a small one.

 Why Most Investors Miss These

 Contract award data lives in government procurement databases, not financial news feeds.
-By the time a move shows up in a headline, the initial reaction has often already happened.
+By the time a move shows up in a headline, the initial reaction has often already happened, and the easy part of the move is gone.

 What to Look For

-Contract size relative to the company's market cap (a $50M contract matters far more to a $200M company than a $50B one), and whether it's a one-time award or part of a multi-year program.
+Contract size relative to the company's market cap (a $50M contract matters far more to a $200M company than a $50B one), and whether it's a one-time award or part of a multi-year program that keeps paying out.

 How AlphaYou Surfaces These

-AlphaYou monitors new government contract awards alongside insider, congress, and 13F filings — so a contract-driven opportunity shows up in the same feed as everything else you're watching.
+AlphaYou monitors new government contract awards alongside insider, congress, and 13F filings, so a contract-driven opportunity shows up in the same feed as everything else you're watching, instead of a separate database you'd have to remember to check.

 FAQ